About Erin

 In therapy, I will create a supportive space for you to explore and express your true thoughts and feelings, which you may not have even realized were there!
 Together, we will explore how you got to where you are today, discover patterns, find ways of healing emotional wounds, and appreciate and build on your strengths.
 I will help you make sense of what you have been feeling which can often be a relief in itself.

-My patients experience me as approachable and down-to-earth, yet direct in my feedback.
+My clients experience me as approachable and down-to-earth, yet direct in my feedback.
 All emotions are welcome in therapy— you may find yourself laughing and crying, sometimes all at once.
 Through the therapeutic relationship that you build with me, we will better understand how you relate to others.
 Reduced mental health symptoms, increased self-awareness and self-compassion, and healthier relationships are all likely outcomes of therapy.

 Anti-Racism Allied